b-mer/embedded-system-manager/README.md

 SETUP & INSTALLATION
 --------------------

 - Set up SSH encryption keys (If your git repository is private).
+  - NOTE: Encryption keys with passwords aren't supported at the moment

 - Run:
 ```bash